The visitor center includes interpretive programs, maps and book sales.

 At a Glance

 The Schulman Grove area is a day use area only and is open from 6am to 10pm.
-The visitor center is open on weekends.
+The visitor center is open 10:00 am to 4:00pm Friday-Monday.
+After November 2 the visitor center will be closed for the winter

 Day Use fee is $3.00 per person to a maximum of $6.00 per car.
 Children under 18 free, America the Beautiful and Golden Age passes are accepted.